Francesinha: Variations

-Francesinha poveira is a form of francesinha distinctive to Póvoa de Varzim, north of Porto, created in the early 1960s.
-The poveira form uses different bread and sauce to form a sandwich that can be eaten by hand.
+There is no standard recipe for the francesinha.
+Variations of the original include fillings such as pork, chicken, pastrami, tuna, cod, and vegetarian options.
+Common varieties include the francesinha especial (special francesinha), which is topped with a fried egg and/or served with fried potato chips, and the breadless pica-pau, in which a steak is cut into bite-sized pieces and covered with sauce.

-Pica-pau is a breadless variant in which a steak is cut into bite-sized pieces and covered with sauce.
-The name pica-pau (woodpecker) references the traditional means of consumption with small skewers or toothpicks—making the diner "peck" at the dish.
+The francesinha poveira is a form distinctive to Póvoa de Varzim, north of Porto, created in the early 1960s.
+It uses different bread and sauce to form a sandwich that can be eaten by hand.